-The UHF2180 transmission is SIMPLEX "one way-ata-time."
-While you are speaking, you can not receive a transmission.
+The UHF2295 transmission is SIMPLEX "one way-ata-time."
+While you are speaking, you can not receive a transmission

-The UHF2180 is an open-license band.
-Always identify yourself when transmitting on the same channel.
+The UHF2295 is a class license device.
+Always identify yourself when transmitting.

 IMPORTANT: Before transmitting on a UHF channel listen to ensure it is not already in use.